-One of the first stories I did as a freelancer for the Indy was about Raleigh Mayor Tom Fetzer and his band of “Annie” fans on the City Council, who’d killed funding for the old CAM (back then, it was a gallery on Moore Square). ’97 or so.
+One of the first stories I did as a freelancer for the Indy was about Raleigh Mayor Tom Fetzer and his band of “Annie” fans on the City Council, who’d just killed funding for the old CAM (back then, a gallery on Moore Square). ’97 or so.
 (Pre-web days; it’s not online.)
-They didn’t like contemporary, obviously.
-They preferred tried-and-true — with Jesse Helm the last word on true.

-Kids, those were dark daze in Raleigh back then.
+Kids, it was dark daze in Raleigh back then.

-Mayor Fetzer has gone on to greater fame, of course, as the state Republican Party’s chairman.
-Councilor Coble, later Mayor Coble, is now Wake County Commissioner Coble.
+Mayor Fetzer has gone on to even greater fame, of course, as the state Republican Party’s chairman.
+Councilor Coble is now Wake County Commissioner Coble.

-Meantime, CAM soldiered on as a “virtual” organization and never gave up.
-Now, it’s back, thanks in major part to Mayor Charles Meeker’s support along with virtually every other City Council member since Meeker ousted Coble in the 2001 election.
+CAM soldiered on as a “virtual” organization for awhile and never gave up.
+Now, it’s back, thanks to consistent support in recent years by Mayor Charles Meeker and almost everybody else on the City Council since 2001.

-Meeker brags on the CAM some in this press release, as he should:
+Meeker brags on some in this press release:

 Raleigh’s Contemporary Art Museum (CAM) will officially break ground at its future home, 409 W. Martin Street, on Tuesday, May 11, 2010, at 5:00 p.m.
 The renovated 20,000 sq. ft. historic warehouse-turned-museum will serve as the only non-collecting museum of contemporary art + design in North Carolina.